Before I get into this Pesto Pine Nut Pizza (and how much I love alliteration), let’s just talk about pesto, shall we?

 For this Pesto Pine Nut Pizza, I wanted to go for a traditional pesto: pine nuts, basil, olive oil, parmesan, garlic, lemon and salt.
 You can swap out different nuts (walnuts are a common choice) or greens (I’ve seen kale and carrot top pesto), but keep the other ingredients the same.

-- TOPPINGS.
-I like to keep it simple: some more pine nuts (toasted), small tomatoes left whole and sometimes I’ll add in some lemon rind (or whole Meyer lemons thinly sliced…heaven.
+I like to keep my toppings simple: some more pine nuts (toasted), small tomatoes left whole and sometimes I’ll add in some lemon rind (or whole Meyer lemons thinly sliced…heaven.
 But this is your pizza, so build it how you want it.
 I’ve given some topping ideas below in the ingredients section, let your conscience be your guide.

 Let’s get our Pesto Pine Nut Pizza on, shall we?